 St John’s Wort has been used medicinally since ancient times.
 Paracelsus (1493-1541), a Swiss physician and the ‘father of toxicology’, recognized that the oils in the small dots on the leaves and the constituents of the red stain that remains on hands after rubbing the flower had significant medicinal properties, which are becoming more apparent in biomedicine and research today.
 Preparations made from St John’s Wort can support mild to moderate depression, wound healing, and work as an anti-inflammatory, as well as many other uses.
+Such discoveries are important, with others realising that medical marijuana can be used to make Blessed CBD oil to help treat similar symptoms.
 If there is not an herbalist or naturopathic physician nearby to help you use St John’s Wort effectively, don’t forget that this is a plant of the sun and of light, and that the power of the sun can also be experienced in another way – spending time outdoors!

 St John’s Wort Oil Preparation